ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In this example, a selector is employed that only allows dates that fall on a weekend to make it to the index.
 Smaller indexes are faster and more efficient.
 If you have a use-case that only needs a subset of the data to be indexed, e.g. only completed orders, or only expired accounts, or only published blog posts, then a partial filter selector at index-time can help to make the index smaller and more efficient.

-To summarize, the _index endpoint is used to define the index and an optional partial filter can be applied at query time to make smaller, sparser indexes.
+To summarize, the _index endpoint is used to define the index and an optional partial filter can be applied at query time to make smaller, sparse indexes.

 That's the end of this part.
 The next part is called `MapReduce`.